bvalosek/sack/README.md

 ```

 Registered a callback to provide the dependency the first time it is requested,
-and then re-use it all subsequent times (singleton via callback):
+and then re-use it all subsequent times (lazily-created singleton via callback):

 ```javascript
 container.register('service', function() {